-See the examples chapter for an example which shows how to use preacknowledgement mode with JMS.
+See the Pre-acknowledge Example which shows how to use pre-acknowledgement mode with JMS.

 Management

 Apache ActiveMQ Artemis has an extensive management API that allows a user to modify a server configuration, create new resources (e.g. addresses and queues), inspect these resources (e.g. how many messages are currently held in a queue) and interact with it (e.g. to remove messages from a queue).
 Apache ActiveMQ Artemis also allows clients to subscribe to management notifications.